7 Product Analytics Examples to Learn From (+Best Tools)

 • User segmentation: Group users based on shared characteristics or behaviors to target specific users with tailored experiences.

-• Feature heatmaps and session recording (coming soon): Visualize customer interactions with heatmaps and get a playback of user sessions to understand behavior and identify pain points.
+• Session recording: Get a playback of user sessions to understand behavior and identify pain points.

 • Analytics reports (funnels, trends, cohort, and path): Access comprehensive reports to understand user journeys, identify drop-offs, track changes over time, and compare user groups.